LifterLMS-Expert/Cookie-Consent-for-Google-Tag-Manager/README.md

 1. Upload the plugin to `/wp-content/plugins/cookie-consent-for-google-tag-manager` or install via the WordPress plugin installer
 2. Activate the plugin through the **Plugins** menu in WordPress
-3. Navigate to **GTM Consent** in your WordPress admin dashboard to configure settings
+3. Navigate to **Cookie Consent for Google Tag Manager** in your WordPress admin dashboard to configure settings

 ---